 There are 3 in-semester exams and a final exam in this course (Table 1).
 They are scheduled 3-4 weeks apart.
-Each in-semester exam will take up about 45-60 minutes, leaving some time beforehand for last minute questions.
+Each in-semester exam will take up about 45-60 minutes, occurring during the first half of the lecture.
 The final will be 2 hours.